 At Tudor Grange Academy Worcester our philosophy is that every child should have access to a broad, ambitious and equitable curriculum which enables them to succeed in the classroom, in all aspects of Academy life and in the world beyond the Academy.

 The choices we make about what we teach children are important in achieving this aim.
-The Academy has deliberated at length about what we value –what we feel will help children to thrive- and allocated curriculum time to subjects in the way we feel will best help children.
-Each department has, in turn, asked what is most valuable about their subject and has built a curriculum around those principles.
+The Academy has deliberated at length about what we value –what we feel will help children thrive- and allocated curriculum time to subjects in the way we feel will best support this aim.